crimsonFig/Interactive_Sylladex/README.md

 # Interactive_Sylladex
-An educational personal project to create an inventory management system based on the webcomic by Andrew Hussie, Homestuck's "sylladex".
-The sylladex being a story mechanic that explained how characters stored their belongings.
+An educational personal project aiming to create an inventory management system mock-up similar to a video game inventory.
+The system is inspired by the "sylladex" in the webcomic 'Homestuck' by Andrew Hussie.
+The sylladex in the webcomic being a story mechanic that explained how characters stored their belongings.

+# Purpose
+This project's purpose is to help serve as an educational environement to learn and get hands on experience with the many facets of software development.

+specifically:
+- the various features and components of the Java language, along with what the good practices are
+- expirementing with design patterns and implementing them
+- promote design intuition by simulating and modeling real world storage structures as complex data structures
+- learn various tools such as version control, test suites, and project build tools

+However, functionally, this project in actual usage is more of a novel toy program as it is designed to appeal to readers of Andrew Hussie's "Homestuck" webcomic through simulating a referenced story mechanic.
+Akin to bringing a unqiue story mechanic into a real world interactive mock-up.

 # How it works
 - The `Sylladex` uses three systems to enable dynamic management of items.